-Here is an excerpt from Off the Scale! or Sherwyn’s Progress: Raising a Profoundly Gifted Child:
+Here is an excerpt from Sherwyn’s Progress: Raising a Profoundly Gifted Child.

 When Sherwyn was twenty months old, he could speak in full sentences and asked questions all day long.
 He wanted to know about everything, always in great detail, one question leading to another and another.
 I’m not by nature a very talkative person; I much prefer to be the listener rather than the speaker.
 But I had to change my natural inclination in order to help Sherwyn.
 His questioning created long conversations, and it became important to me to take part in that.
 Sometimes I would go to bed at night with my jaw aching, having talked so much with Sherwyn during the day.

 “How do I nurture my gifted child?” is one of the most frequent questions I am asked.
 On the one hand, you want to provide as much stimulation, opportunity, and support as it takes to help your child to thrive.
 On the other, however, there will always be additional demands for your time and attention, many of them simply the tasks of everyday life.
 How can you split yourself up in this way and still have enough energy to take care of both your child and also yourself?

 While your relationship with your child is crucial to his development and happiness, he must learn—as all children must—to cope alone at times, to survive confrontation, disappointment, and frustration.
 That becomes extremely difficult if you transform yourself into his 24/7 personal assistant and mentor.